DICOMcloud/DICOMcloud.github.io/_docs/dicomcloud/dicom-support.md

 navigation: dicomcloud
 ---

-The tables below describes the DICOMweb featrues currently implemented in the DICOMcloud project.
+The tables below describes the DICOMweb features currently implemented in the DICOMcloud project.

 ### QIDO-RS